 “Family and friends would rank as number one, two and three for me!” says Sasha when asked about her personal priorities.
 “I’ve met the best group of friends ever here.
 Our relationships are very strong – I have a very diverse group of friends who all have different interests and endeavours, but we all have strong values around maintaining our friendship.”

 Sasha’s lifestyle in Saint John is just as diverse as her friends.
 She and Jim live in Quispamsis, a suburban and extremely family-oriented part of the community.
 “It feels like we live in a small town but still have easy access to the city.” she explains.
 A significant portion of Jim’s family all live in the same neighbourhood, so when it comes time for them to have a family Sasha and Jim are confident they’ll have the support they’ll need.
 They travel frequently to neighbouring Quebec, Maine or the other Maritime provinces for fun and a change of scenery.
 They both alpine ski, most often at nearby Poley Mountain a mere forty-five minute drive away, and enjoy evenings out in the city at their favourite restaurants.

 Between her family, active social life and finishing her education Sasha has still managed to carve out time to volunteer with the Crohn’s and Colitis Foundation.
-Part of a group of innovative volunteers who are restarting the local chapter, Sasha is looking forward to having a lasting impact on the community as a volunteer as much as a Family Doctor.
+She is now the Family Medicine Site Director for the Saint John Family Medicine Residency Training Program with Saint John Regional Hospital.

 When asked how she fits it all in, she smiles a thoughtful smile and replies, “There’s just so much opportunity here.
 I really feel like you can have it all.
 The time that I don’t spend in a long commute I can spend with my family or just playing.
 You can have your dream here!”